ItsAlxl/d6-together/README.md

 # d6 Together
-A web app for playing [Forged in the Dark](https://bladesinthedark.com/forged-dark) games online. d6 Together uses ws for networking, Rapier 3D for phsyics, and three.js for 3D rendering.
+A web app for playing [Forged in the Dark](https://bladesinthedark.com/forged-dark) games online. d6 Together uses ws for networking, Rapier 3D for physics, and three.js for 3D rendering.

 ## Running the Server
 You can build and run your own server from the source code; all you strictly need is [NodeJS](https://nodejs.org/) (v18.20 or later).
 You can get the source code from [GitHub](https://github.com/ItsAlxl/d6-together).